Papatheodorou-Group/CATD_snakemake/README.md

 ## Self-reference deconvolution <a name="self-referencedeconvolution"></a>

 ### Description
-Uses **one** single-cell reference to generate the pseudobulks and references for deconvolution benchmarking.
+Uses **one** single-cell reference to generate both the pseudobulks and the reference for deconvolution benchmarking.
 Important assumptions:
 *  The cell types should be annotated in the .h5ad or seurat object in the metadata **strictly** under the column name **cellType** (written in camelCase).
 *  In the metadata, there needs to be **cellID** and **sampleID** columns, **strictly** under those names.
 If they don't exist, simply assign rownames to those columns.